GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_FMU.md

 ```

 This demonstrates the use of HELICS-FMI to integrate an FMU into a HELICS-based co-simulation.
-[Functional Mock-Up Interface (FMI)](https://fmi-standard.org/) is an existing method of integrating models that is similar to HELICS is some ways.
-FMI provides a way to specify a model and with the help of a supporting tool, compile into a binary and provide a companion specification of the interface to that model.
+[Functional Mock-Up Interface (FMI)](https://fmi-standard.org/) is an existing method of integrating models that is similar to HELICS in some ways.
+FMI provides a way to specify a model and, with the help of a supporting tool, compile it into a binary and provide a companion specification of the interface to that model.
 In some cases, a solver for the model is also distributed along with the model, effectively making it a highly specialized simulation tool.
 These elements can be bundled up into a distributable unit called a "functional mock-up unit" (FMU) that can be distributed without revealing the inner workings of a model.
 HELICS provides a way to allow one or more FMUs to participate in a HELICS co-simulation using the HELICS-FMI application.

 - [Where is the code?](#where-is-the-code)
 - [What is this Co-simulation doing?](#what-is-this-co-simulation-doing)